 When news of Ruben Blades’ return was first rumoured by ComicBook.com, they also claimed another fan favourite would be returning to the show for season 5.

-Reports said that Daniel Sharman, who played the troubled and dark Troy Otto would be back – although it wasn’t clear whether it would be in a flashback format or back from being presumed dead.
+Reports said that Daniel Sharman, who played the troubled and dark Troy Otto, would be back – although it wasn’t clear whether it would be in a flashback or whether he wasn't dead after all.

 Troy was last seen at the dam at the end of season 3, when he was hit with a hammer in the head twice by Madison Clark.